Undertake research with the Institute of Cosmology and Gravitation (ICG)

 Future Leaders Fellowships will grow the strong supply of talented individuals needed to ensure a vibrant environment for research and innovation in the UK.
 The scheme is open to researchers and innovators from across business, universities, and other organisations.

-The 8th Future Leaders Fellowship scheme will open on the 27th March with a deadline of 4th July 2023.
-University of Portsmouth is able to submit 3 proposals and so an internal selection process is needed to select these from across the University.
+The 9th Future Leaders Fellowship scheme has now closed.
+We will update this page when the 10th call to this scheme opens.
+University of Portsmouth is able to submit a limited number of Future Leaders Fellowship applications and so an internal selection process is needed to select these from across the University.
 If you are interested in submitting a Future Leaders Fellowship application with the ICG, please contact one of our faculty as soon as possible who can guide you in the process.
-All potential candidates will need to register their interest in applying to this scheme by 28th March.

 PhD Studentships